ije896/challenge5/README.md

 Edge processing: Extraction, morphological expansion, binarization, and compositing with the original image We will provide some examples of the approach.

+You may refer to the following human motion datasets for testing your method:

+UCF Sports Action dataset (http://crcv.ucf.edu/data/UCF_Sports_Action.php (Links to an external site.)Links to an external site.),

+Weizmann Action Classification dataset(http://www.wisdom.weizmann.ac.il/~vision/SpaceTimeActions.html (Links to an external site.)Links to an external site.)

 As usual, you must take the initiative to explore and evaluate methods for solving this problem.

 This challenge problem must be completed in groups of two.

 Please upload one .pdf file with your report, and one .m file or files with your code.